Nivekk/KOS/README.md

     PRES       // Returns float of atmospheric pressure.
     TEMP       // Returns float of temperature in centigrade.
     GRAV       // Returns vector of current gravitational force.
     LIGHT      // Returns float of kerbols exposure on solar panels.
+Each panel can have a max of 1.0 exposure.

 ### STAGE